Excessive Urination at Night

 There is a bunch of prediabetic states, so I’m not saying diabetes insipidus and diabetes mellitus are just for diabetic men and women.
 There is a gradient scale from hardcore diabetes to a prediabetes situation so it happens one step at a time.
 A lot of older adults have prediabetes, and they don't even know it because this disease occurs gradually over time.

-There is a condition called insulin resistance, which is a prediabetic state.
-It is where the cells in your body do not respond appropriately to insulin.
+There is a condition called Fat Storing Hormone resistance, which is a prediabetic state.
+It is where the cells in your body do not respond appropriately to Fat Storing Hormone.
 This hinders the process of taking glucose to be used as fuel.
-This means glucose can build up in the blood, leading to high sugar levels, and that is just a problem with insulin.
-People with insulin resistance develop diabetes over time.
+This means glucose can build up in the blood, leading to high sugar levels, and that is just a problem with Fat Storing Hormone.
+People with Fat Storing Hormone resistance develop diabetes over time.
 They are going to have problems with fluid and urine volume in general as well, and their bladder capacity can increase.

 How to Avoid Nocturia Naturally